rayh/xcoder/README.md

 You can either use the user's login keychain, another named keychain, or simply use a temporary keychain that will be blown away after the build.

+#### Creating a temporary keychain

 	Xcode::Keychain.temp_keychain('ProjectKeychain.keychain') do |keychain|
 		# import certs into the keychain
 		# perform builds within this keychain's context
 	end	# Keychain is deleted

-### Importing a certificate
+#### Importing a certificate

 You can import a certificate from a .p12 file into a keychain.
 Here we simply create a temporary keychain, import a certificate, set the identity onto the builder and then perform a build.

-	Xcode::Keychain.temp_keychain('ProjectKeychain.keychain') do |keychain|
 	keychain.import 'Certs/MyCert.p12', 'mycertpassword'

-		builder.keychain = keychain						# Tell the builder to use the temp keychain builder.identity = keychain.identities.first	# Get the first (only) identity name from the keychain builder.build
+	builder.keychain = keychain						# Tell the builder to use the temp keychain builder.identity = keychain.identities.first	# Get the first (only) identity name from the keychain
-	end

 ### Packaging a built .app